Shapley Value Computation in Ontology-Mediated Query Answering: Shapley Value: Definition Basic Results

-The result follows via a "reduction" akin to the one in \cite{livshitsShapleyValueTuples2021}, but from a different $\sP$-hard task, namely ""s-t connectedness"", which is the task of, given a graph $G$ and vertices $s,t$ thereof, counting the number of subgraphs of $G$ which contain a path from $s$ to $t$ \cite[problem 11]{valiantComplexityEnumerationReliability1979}.
+\begin{proposition} $\dnShapley_{\qreach}$ is $\sP$-hard. \end{proposition} \begin{proof} The result follows via a "reduction" akin to the one in \cite[Proposition 4.6]{livshitsShapleyValueTuples2021}, but from a different $\sP$-hard task, namely $\intro*\numSTConn$, which is the task of, given a graph $G$ and vertices $s,t$ thereof, counting the number of subgraphs of $G$ which contain a path from $s$ to $t$ \cite[problem 11]{valiantComplexityEnumerationReliability1979}.
 This "reduction" follows a technique that will be used again in later proofs, which consists in producing several related variants of an instance, so that when applying \Cref{formul:sh} we obtain a system of linear combinations of the desired values.
-This system turns out to be invertible and thus we can obtain the values.
+It then suffices to show that this system is invertible in order to obtain the desired values in polynomial time.